Finding Motivation To Work Out – Easy Hacks and Tips

 When it comes to setting goals, it’s best to small and slowly progress to larger ones.
 Goals should be both realistic and achievable; otherwise, you’re likely to give up in frustration.
 Some examples of short-term goals could be walking for 15 minutes 3 days a week.
 Then, amp the goal up to going to the gym 4 times a week.
 A long-term goal could be running a 10k race.

 Find A Fitness Buddy

 Working out with a friend is so much more fun.
 But you’re also less likely to skip a workout if it means letting your friend down.
-Having an accountability partner is a great way to motivate you, and to keep you showing up and putting the work in.
+Having an accountability partner is a great way to motivate you and keep you showing up and putting the work in.
+This is also one of my favorite tips for How To Workout As a Single Mom.
 If you don’t have someone that you can work out with, ask a friend or family member to check in with you.
 Daily or weekly accountability check-ins can help you to keep making progress toward your goals.

 Workout In The Morning

 I know this isn’t always an option for everyone.
 But if you work out early in the day, there’s less chance of putting it off for other things.
 Plus, once you get your workout done, you’ll start the day feeling good about doing something for your health and working towards your goals.

 Put On Your Workout Clothes First Thing In The Morning